Greg Ballard: Campaign for Mayor of Indianapolis

 Ballard was the only Republican to file for mayor, as few members of the city's once-dominant Republican Party were willing to run against Peterson.
 Ballard was dramatically outspent by Peterson.
 He had only $300,000 in campaign funds and low name recognition when he began the race.
 In comparison, Peterson already had $2.9 million in April while Ballard had only $9,560 at the time.

 As late as October 14, Ballard had run no television ads.
 An October 19 campaign finance report showed that Peterson had raised $1.5 million since April and still had that much on hand to spend.
 At that point, Ballard had only $51,000 left, meaning Peterson had 30 times the funds that Ballard had during the last three weeks of the campaign.

-On November 6, 2007, Ballard defeated incumbent Mayor Peterson 50%–47%, a difference of 5,312 votes.
+On November 6, 2007, Ballard defeated incumbent Mayor Peterson 50% to 47%, a difference of 5,312 votes.
 Unhappiness with rapidly increasing taxes and crime were seen as the biggest reasons for Peterson's defeat.
 Republicans also recaptured control of the City-County Council for the first time in four years.
-In his acceptance speech, Ballard told the audience he considers this campaign "the classic, if not the ultimate, example of grassroots politics."
+In his acceptance speech, Ballard told the audience he considers this campaign "the classic, if not the ultimate, example of grassroots politics".